outcastofmusic/jikken/README.rst

 Documentation
 #############

-The documentation of jikken can be found  `here <http://jikken.readthedocs.io/en/latest/usage.html#usage-example>`_
+The documentation of jikken can be found  `here <http://jikken.readthedocs.io/en/latest/>`_ A usage example can be found here `here <http://jikken.readthedocs.io/en/latest/usage.html#usage-example>`_

 Features
 ########